macalak/javadays2017/zipkinserver/README.md

-# Spring service registry based on Netflix Eureka
+# Zipkin server with UI

+The Zipkin UI is accessible on [http://localhost:9411](http://localhost:9411)